First Time Renting or Buying

 Dining

-is often a second china cupboard and possibly additional storage
+often a second china cupboard and possibly additional storage in this

 The dining area can be quite small but is really all that most